A Word About Sponsorship

 May we please have a show of hands of all those who are available to Sponsor?

 Frequently Asked Questions About Sponsorship:

 What is Sponsorship?

 Sponsorship is one recovering person talking to another recovering person.
 Through sharing, both individuals enrich their lives.
-The sponsor and the sponsee meet as equals, attend meetings regularly together, discuss recovery issues, work the Steps, and work the program.
+The sponsor and the sponsee meet as equals, discuss recovery issues, work the Steps and the program.

 For the newcomer, a sponsor is a special person with whom they can discuss problems, ask questions, and through whom they can gain an understanding of recovery through the 12-Step program.